cast-org/figuration/docs/get-started/options.md

 @import "node_modules/figuration/scss/mixins";

 // Core and Components
+@import "node_modules/figuration/scss/reboot";
+@import "node_modules/figuration/scss/typography";
 ...
 {% endhighlight %}

 Repeat as necessary for any variable in Figuration, including the global options below.

+Sometimes you may need to pull in other variables that you did not plan on.
+This is due of the order in which the Sass fils are proceesed, and also the use of various functions, that may require their configuration settings to be copied over to your `custom.scss`.

+## Sass Maps

+Figuration uses a bunch of Sass maps, key-value pairs, to generate certain portions of related CSS.
+Sass maps are used for grid breakpoints, colors, component sizing, and more.

+Just like Sass variables, all Sass maps include the `!default` flag and can be overridden and extended.

+Some of our Sass maps are merged into empty ones by default.
+This is done to allow easy expansion of a given Sass map, but makes _removing_ items from a map slightly more difficult.

+### Changing Map Defaults

+Change a pre-defined color in the `$base-colors` map, by adding the following to your custom Sass file:

+{% highlight scss %}
+$base-colors: (
+    "primary": #004dd1,
+    "danger": #bb1f11
+);
+{% endhighlight %}

+### Adding to a Map

+To add another color option to `$base-colors`, add a new key-value pair.

+{% highlight scss %}
+$control-colors: (
+    "new-color": #990099
+);
+{% endhighlight %}

+### Removing from a Map

+To remove colors from `$base-colors`, use `map-remove()`.
+The same method can be used with other Sass maps.

+However, you will need to insert this setting after the *Required* sections and before the *Core and Components* section.

+Also note, that each component will inherit the `$base-colors` map, unless previously overridden, before the removal occurs.
+This means is you may need to remove the colors again for each component where desired.

+{% highlight scss %}
+// Required - functions
+@import "node_modules/figuration/scss/functions";

+// Required - settings and mixins
+@import "node_modules/figuration/scss/settings";
+@import "node_modules/figuration/scss/mixins";

+// Custom map removals go in this location
+$base-colors: map-remove($base-colors, "warning", "light", "dark");
+$btn-colors: map-remove($btn-colors, "warning", "light", "dark");

+// Core and Components
+@import "node_modules/figuration/scss/reboot";
+@import "node_modules/figuration/scss/typography";
+...
+{% endhighlight %}

 ## Global Options